T1taniumF0rge-Industries-Inc/Software/README.md

 ## InstallerSoft AV Virus Detections:

 > [!WARNING]
 > Some of our programs in the [`InstallerSoft/Windows`](https://github.com/T1taniumF0rge-Industries-Inc/Software/tree/Main/InstallerSoft/Windows) folder may report to some AV's as being viruses (most likely in-house repackaged NSIS installers and other programs).
 However, unless a program is *explicitely* marked as a virus or a program that may crash your computer, you can trust this repository.
 Some installers will even come with *.nsi files and the source (usually in a *.zip file) so that you may check what the script is made out of, for any type of *sneaky* viruses.
 We will ***not*** be liable for **any damages caused by any programs in the `InstallerSoft/Windows` folder *in your possession! (this includes, but is not limited to, modification, execution or download of the files)***.
-You may choose to leave this repository if you do not feel comfortable with the above statement.
+You **must** leave this repository if you do not agree with the statements ***and/or*** terms and conditions stated above.

 ## Amount of programming languages: